 Other than the dispersion and project performance measures, we also collected information on project team size and process models followed in the projects.
 These control measures are needed to ensure proper statistical model specification and analysis as these measures are known to have a significant effect on project performance from prior research, but are not the main focus of our analysis.
-Team size and project performance [15, 17].
+Team size and project processes are well established as having impact on project performance [15, 17].
 These additional variables, along with the 4 firm-level dummy identification variables are used as control measures in our empirical models.